rust-lang/rust/doc/rust.md

 The default implementation of the service-provider interface consists of the C runtime functions `malloc` and `free`.

-The runtime memory-management system, in turn, supplies Rust tasks with facilities for allocating, extending and releasing stacks, as well as allocating and freeing heap data.
+The runtime memory-management system, in turn, supplies Rust tasks with facilities for allocating releasing stacks, as well as allocating and freeing heap data.

 ### Built in types